Krutsch/hydro-js/README.md

 ## Concept

 There are multiple things this library can do.
 The first thing is generating HTML from strings.
 This is mostly done by the `Range Web API`.
-There are already ways to do that, like `Element.insertAdjacentHTML()`, but this has some drawbacks, as it does not create some Table Elements, like `<colgroup>`, `<tbody>`, `<tfoot>`, `<thead>` and `<tr>`.
-Furthermore, the html function deals with inline events, objects, {{ Mustache }} etc. Using this function will feel like writing JSX without a build step.
+There are already ways to do that, like `Element.insertAdjacentHTML()`, but this has some drawbacks, as it does not create Table Elements, like `<colgroup>`, `<tbody>`, `<tfoot>`, `<thead>` and `<tr>`.
+Furthermore, the html function deals with inline events, objects, Handlebars / {{ Mustache }} etc. Using this function will feel like writing JSX without a build step.

-The render function is used for mounting and unmounting Elements to the DOM and for executing lifecycle hooks.
+The render function is used for mounting and unmounting Elements to/from the DOM and for executing lifecycle hooks.
 Optionally, it can diff both HTML Trees and reuse Elements (optionally too).
+This is not using a virtual DOM.

 The functions calls for `render` and <em>DOM Updates</em> are queued and worked on during a browser's idle periods.

 In order to make the DOM reactive, `ES6 Proxy` objects are being used to map data against an array of DOM Elements.
 Whenever the <em>setter</em> is being called, the Proxy will check the mapping and update the DOM granularly.
+No re-renders are needed!

-Almost all intern maps are using WeakMaps with DOM Elements or Proxy object as keys and memory is cleared efficiently.
+Almost all intern maps are using `WeakMap` with DOM Elements or Proxy objects as keys and thus memory is cleared efficiently.

 ## Documentation